havish-coder/havish-coder/README.md

 ## 🙋‍♂️ About Me

-- 🎓 Computer Science student with a love for building things from scratch
+- 🎓 Electrical Engineer student with a love for building things from scratch
-- 🏆 Passionate about **Competitive Programming** — enjoy breaking down hard problems
+- 🏆 Passionate about **Competitive Programming** — enjoy breaking down hard problems and solve it for fun
 - 🤖 Built real-world **AI/ML projects** including video synthesis and NLP-based tweet analysis
-- 🥇 **Inter IIT Tech Meet** participant — tackled Adobe's problem statement under competition pressure
 - 🌱 Constantly exploring new technologies and pushing the boundaries of what I can build
 - 💼 **Open to internships and entry-level opportunities** in Software Engineering / ML